Benecoder/pygrid-gensiscloud/README.md

     PyGrid Distributor for Genesis Cloud
 </h1>
 <p>
-    This project is meant ot automatize the distribution of a <a href="https://github.com/OpenMined/PyGrid/">
+    This project is meant to automatize the distribution of a <a href="https://github.com/OpenMined/PyGrid/">
     PyGrid</a> training job across multiple <a href="https://compute.genesiscloud.com">Genesis Cloud</a>
     compute instances.
 The training protocol is specified on a local desktop.
 The distributor then launches a PyGrid distributed across multiple Genesis Cloud instances.
 Each instance is home to one worker node and